Telegraphy: Early signalling

 Signal fires were widely used in Europe and elsewhere for military purposes.
 The Roman army made frequent use of them, as did their enemies, and the remains of some of the stations still exist.
 Few details have been recorded of European/Mediterranean signalling systems and the possible messages.
 One of the few for which details are known is a system invented by Aeneas Tacticus (4th century BC).
 Tacticus's system had water filled pots at the two signal stations which were drained in synchronisation.
 Annotation on a floating scale indicated which message was being sent or received.
 Signals sent by means of torches indicated when to start and stop draining to keep the synchronisation.

 None of the signalling systems discussed above are true telegraphs in the sense of a system that can transmit arbitrary messages over arbitrary distances.
 Lines of signalling relay stations can send messages to any required distance, but all these systems are limited to one extent or another in the range of messages that they can send.
 A system like flag semaphore, with an alphabetic code, can certainly send any given message, but the system is designed for short-range communication between two persons.
 An engine order telegraph, used to send instructions from the bridge of a ship to the engine room, fails to meet both criteria; it has a limited distance and very simple message set.
 There was only one ancient signalling system described that does meet these criteria.
 That was a system using the Polybius square to encode an alphabet.
 Polybius (2nd century BC) suggested using two successive groups of torches to identify the coordinates of the letter of the alphabet being transmitted.
 The number of said torches held up signalled the grid square that contained the letter.
 There is no definite record of the system ever being used, but there are several passages in ancient texts that some think are suggestive.
 Holzmann and Pehrson, for instance, suggest that Livy is describing its use by Philip V of Macedon in 207 BC during the First Macedonian War.
 Nothing else that could be described as a true telegraph existed until the 17th century.
 Possibly the first alphabetic telegraph code in the modern era is due to Franz Kessler who published his work in 1616.
 Kessler used a lamp placed inside a barrel with a moveable shutter operated by the signaller.
 The signals were observed at a distance with the newly invented telescope.

-Drum telegraph

-In several places around the world, a system of passing messages from village to village using drum beats was used, particularly highly developed in Africa.
-At the time Europeans discovered "talking drums", the speed of message transmission was faster than any existing European system using optical telegraphs.
-The African drum system was not alphabetical.
-Rather, the drum beats followed the tones of the language.
-This made messages highly ambiguous and context was important for their correct interpretation.